 The Programming Language Group in the School of Electrical Engineering and Computer Science at Oregon State University develops methods and tools that can improve the reliability of software.
 A current focus is on improving languages to make programs and their execution more understandable for users and programmers.
 We are also developing a new approach for introducing computer science concepts to novices that is based on stories, as described in the book "Once Upon an Algorithm: How Stories Explain Computing" (MIT Press, 2017).

-Depending on interest and prior experience the intern can work on three different projects: (A) implement an explanation language for a specific application domain, (B) implement a time-traveling simulation for illustrating and explaining recursion, and (C) collect, curate, and document examples in stories and everyday situations that can explain computing concepts and common programming patterns.
+Depending on interest and prior experience the intern can work on two different projects: (A) implement an explanation language for a specific application domain, or (B) collect, curate, and document examples in stories and everyday situations that can explain computing concepts and common programming patterns.

-Knowledge in programming is helpful for prospective interns, especially for projects A and B, but is not strictly required.
+Knowledge in programming is helpful for prospective interns, especially for project A, but is not strictly required.
 A strong background in math is helpful.
 For more information, please visit: